 Health economics, health financing and payment, results-based financing, social protection

-Sebastian Bauhoff is a senior fellow at the Center for Global Development, where he focuses on health policies and programs that are scalable, sustainable, and improve the performance of health systems in low and middle-income settings.
-His current work investigates innovations in health care financing and service delivery that have the potential to improve access, efficiency and quality of care.
-Bauhoff’s prior work includes quantitative evaluations of provider and insurance payment systems, such as performance-based financing, and demand-side interventions to improve access and risk-protection of poor households.
-He holds a PhD in Health Policy/Economics and a MPA in International Development from Harvard University.
+Sebastian Bauhoff is a visiting fellow at the Center for Global Development and an Assistant Professor of Global Health and Economics at the Harvard T.H.
+Chan School of Public Health.
+His research focuses on innovations in healthcare financing and service delivery that can increase access, efficiency, and quality of care in low and middle-income countries.
+He also examines ways to improve the design and implementation of healthcare policies and programs.
+Bauhoff’s recent work includes empirical impact evaluations of provider and insurance payment systems, such as performance-based financing, and of demand-side interventions to improve access and risk-protection of poor households.
+He holds an MPA in International Development from the Harvard Kennedy School and a PhD in Health Policy/Economics from Harvard University.

 Bauhoff, Sebastian, and Dirk Göpffarth.
 2018.
 “Asylum-Seekers in Germany Differ from Regularly Insured in their Morbidity, Utilizations and Costs of Care.”
 PLoS ONE 13 (6): e0197881.
 Published paper (open access)